 Not a Which? member?
 Get instant access to these and our thousands of other reviews with a £1 trial subscription to Which?.

 1 Based on models tested and available June 2016

 Phil and Teds Verve 2, Phil and Teds Navigator, Phil and Teds Smart Lux

 Phil and Teds Vibe single and double reviews

 This three-wheeled pushchair, like many of the Phil and Ted models, converts from a single to a double.
 The Vibe is also available in a four-wheeled format, the Verve (see below).

 But how easy is it to use these pushchairs?
-Are they smooth to push and easy to fold and transport, or are they bulky and annoying to push.
-Find out by visiting our reviews of the Phil and Teds Vibe double and Phil and Teds Vibe single.
+Are they smooth to push and easy to fold and transport, or are they bulky and annoying to push?
+Find out by visiting our reviews of the Phil and Teds Vibe single and Phil and Teds Vibe double.

 Phil and Teds Verve 2 single and double reviews

 The Phil and Teds Verve – a four-wheeled version of the Vibe pushchair – can also be converted from a single to a double pushchair.